 Spectrophotometry and colorimetry are techniques we can use to identify molecules depending on their absorption and emission properties.
 Moreover, this is an easy technique to determine the concentration of a sample that has a color.
 Although molecules do not have a color, if we can make a colored compound from it by a chemical reaction, that compound can also be used in these techniques.
 Furthermore, energy levels are associated with a molecule, and they are discrete.
 Therefore, discrete transitions between the energy states will only occur at certain discrete energies.
 In these techniques, we measure the absorption and emission arising from these changes in the energy states.
 Thus, this is the basis of all spectroscopic techniques.

-This is the technique used to determine the concentration of a solution having color.
+Colorimetry is the technique that helps to determine the concentration of a solution having color.
 It measures the intensity of color and relates the intensity to the concentration of the sample.
 In colorimetry, the color of the sample is compared with a color of a standard in which the color is known.

 In a spectrophotometer, there is a cuvette where we can place our liquid sample.
-The liquid sample will have a color, and it absorbs the complementary color of it when a light beam is passed through that.
-The color intensity of the sample is related to the concentration of the substance in the sample.
+The liquid sample will have a color, and it absorbs its complementary color when a light beam passes through it.
+The color intensity of the sample relates to the concentration of the substance in the sample.
 Therefore, that concentration can be determined by the extent of absorption of light at the given wavelength.

-What is the difference between Colorimetry and Spectrophotometry?
+What is the Difference Between Colorimetry and Spectrophotometry?